Amy Wei

 prof_pic.jpg

-In summer 2023 and 2024, I was a Research Assistant at Carnegie Mellon University through the Research Experience for Undergraduates in Software Engineering (REUSE) program.
+In summer 2023 and 2024, I was a research assistant at Carnegie Mellon University through the Research Experience for Undergraduates in Software Engineering (REUSE) program.
 I worked with PhD student Matthew Davis and professors Joshua Sunshine and Brad Myers to build NaNofuzz and TerzoN, which are testing tools for TypeScript that support fuzzing and property-based testing.

 I’ve also played violin and sung in choir for many years, and I continue to play in the U-M Campus Symphony Orchestra.